-Principle 11 - Risk Management and Internal Controls
+Principle 9 - Risk Management and Internal Controls

 The Board is responsible for the overall risk governance, risk management and internal control framework of the Group and is fully aware of the need to put in place a system of internal controls within the Group to safeguard shareholders' interest and the Group's assets and to manage risk.
 The Group maintains a system of internal controls for all companies within the Group, but recognises that no internal control system will preclude all errors and irregularities.
 The system is designed to manage rather than to eliminate the risk of failure to achieve business objectives.
 The controls are to provide reasonable, but not absolute, assurance to safeguard shareholders' investments and the Group's assets.
+The Board regularly reviews the effectiveness of all internal controls including operational controls.
+The role of risk management has been delegated to the AC.